mattm8600/MattCave/CMSC216/Computer Memory.md

 Implementation of where words are stored is not our problem, but we can assume two things:
 1. Each location in memory is identified by a unique address
-2. Each location in memory contains a value
+2. Each location in memory contains a value (probably a garbage value)

+NOTE: You **cannot** determine type by just looking at the bits
+- You need to see how it's used in a program